Daisy Buchanan: Ginevra King

 According to scholar James L. W. West, Ginevra's arranged marriage to Bill Mitchell functioned as a dynastic union between two wealthy Chicago families, and Bill's brother Clarence likewise married Ginevra's sister Marjorie.
-By consenting to marry the scion of her father's business partner in order to cement an alliance between two powerful Chicago families, an obedient Ginevra "made the same choice Daisy Buchanan did, accepting the safe haven of money rather than waiting for a truer love to come along."
+By consenting to marry the scion of her father's business partner in order to cement an alliance between two powerful Chicago families, Ginevra "made the same choice Daisy Buchanan did, accepting the safe haven of money rather than waiting for a truer love to come along."

 Despite his later marriage to Zelda Sayre, Fitzgerald continued to yearn for King as an unobtainable ideal who embodied the American dream.
 For the remainder of his life, he remained so in love with King that "he could not think of her without tears coming to his eyes".
 Scholar Maureen Corrigan wrote that "because she's the one who got away, Ginevra—even more than Zelda—is the love who lodged like an irritant in Fitzgerald's imagination, producing the literary pearl that is Daisy Buchanan".
-During the subsequent years, Fitzgerald's rejection by Ginevra fueled his incipient alcoholism.
+In subsequent years, Fitzgerald's rejection by Ginevra fueled his incipient alcoholism.